 Throughout this process, cultivate an environment of psychological safety as a leader.
 Give teams the freedom to experiment and learn, and ensure everyone feels safe to offer criticism and share what’s not working.

-- Establish a data culture and center of excellence.
+- Establish a data culture and centre of excellence.

-- Build employee training programs on data proficiency, provide unified access to relevant data sources, and foster a data community with a Center of Excellence.
+- Build employee training programs on data proficiency, provide unified access to relevant data sources, and foster a data community with a Centre of Excellence.